Ryan McMahon Player Props: Rockies vs. Phillies

 - McMahon is batting .246 with six doubles, three home runs and seven walks.

-- In seven games this year, McMahon has picked up an RBI, with more than one RBI once.
+- In seven games this season, McMahon has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (31.6%), but has had no multi-run games.
+- He has scored in seven of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.